Federal Criminal Appeals

 Solomon L. Wisenberg is a partner and co-chair of the white collar criminal defense practice group of Nelson Mullins Riley & Scarborough, LLP.

-I have been representing clients in white-collar and other federal criminal appeals for over 25 years, and it never ceases to amaze me how many people, laypersons and attorneys alike, are often mystified by this strange process.
 Why are federal criminal appeals so difficult to understand?
 Because federal appellate courts are deliberately designed to be cordoned off from criminal defendants, their attorneys, and the public at large.
 Federal appellate judges and their staffs work behind closed doors, except for the oral arguments that are held every week, month, or several times a year, depending on the court.
 Why the distance from the public?
 That’s just one of the things I seek to explain in this article: “Federal Criminal Appeals: 10 Things You Should Know.”

 The purpose of this article is to answer some basic questions that clients, and even attorneys with limited or no experience with federal criminal appellate practice, might have.
 I realize I can’t answer every question in this article, nor can I give legal advice; however, I can provide answers to the questions most frequently asked by my clients, and prospective clients, over the years.